mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 56 - Preprocessors/readme.md

 ![Code Smell 56 - Preprocessors](Code%20Smell%2056%20-%20Preprocessors.jpg)

-*We want our code to behave different on different environments, operating systems, so taking decisions at compile time is the best decision, isn't it?.*
+*We want our code to behave differently on different environments, and operating systems, so taking decisions at compile time is the best decision, isn't it?.*

+> TL;DR: Preprocessors make some unnecessary magic

 # Problems